 - Maximum benefits allowed

 Many insurers will have a maximum limit for benefits that a policyholder can claim under a Daily Hospital Cash Plan in a single policy year.
-You must review this carefully when selecting your plan.
+You must review this carefully when selecting your insurance plan.

 The most important factor to remember is that a Daily Hospital Cash Plan is not a replacement for a Mediclaim policy.
 A Daily Hospital Cash Plan is only a valuable addition to it.